sandstreamdev/std/README.md

 #### repeat

-Repeats the given element by given count of times.
+Repeats the given element by the given count of times.

 ##### Type signature